phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.1.10 - ldint hotfix

+* Removes ldint from the weights in the computations of RVs and LPs.

 ### 2.1.9 - limits hotfix

 * Fixes a bug where parameter limits were not being checked and out-of-limits errors not raised correctly.